 The deal, which also requires regulatory approval by the CSE, is set to close in the fourth quarter should all go as planned, according to a news release.

-Green Growth is a consumer products firm focused on medical and retails cannabis brands in the United States and Canada.
+Green Growth is a consumer products firm focused on medical and recreational cannabis brands in the United States and Canada.

 Xanthic is the developer of a patent-pending process that makes THC and CBD water soluble – allowing it to be used in noncombustible and infused cannabis products.

 The newly formed company will be called Green Growth Brands.